mxple/TPGsim/README.md

 In addition, there is both a solo mode and a group mode.
 In solo mode, the shades will aggro the player while in group mode, the shades will move as if being dragged in a large raid.

 ## How to use
-Go to [releases](https://github.com/Mxple/TPGsim/releases) and download the latest version.
+For Windows, go to [releases](https://github.com/Mxple/TPGsim/releases) and download the latest version (.zip).
+Unzip it and it should work out of the box.

+For Mac users, download the latest .dmg file.
+You will encounter an "application is damaged..." error when trying to open it.
+This is due to Apple requiring developers to pay them in order to release applications.
+To open:
+1. First drag the application into the Applications folder
+2. Next, open the terminal and enter: `xattr -rd com.apple.quarantine '/Applications/TPGsim.app'`
+3. Done!
+You should be able to launch it now

+Thank you to [u/CoolioDood](https://www.reddit.com/r/RotMG/comments/xq2bn2/comment/iq957x0/?utm_source=share&utm_medium=web2x&context=3) for this workaround!

 If you wish to build from the source code, download this repository as a zip, and use Gamemaker Studio 2.3+ to compile the project from the yyz.

-For mac users, there will not be a release.
-Apparently, to share the .dmg file, an Apple Developer ID is required which is not free.
-Instead, you can run this on WINE.
-If you are able to open damaged .dmg files with a bit of trickery though, DM me on discord (RIN#7777) and I'll send you a file.

 ## Tips
 Hold shift while clicking to increment stats quicker.
 There is no end to this simulator - if you die, the game just restarts.
 You can judge whether you finished a patience by counting the number of drags.
 3 for normal, 4 for hard mode.